jacksonianrtaylor/movie_rec_proj/README.md

 * When cells(1-4) have been run to completion, the data persists in the form of "constructed_data.csv" so that only cells(5-8) needs to be rerun for training and testing to save time when testing new parameters.

-* Don't run the [bayesian_optimization.ipynb](bayesian_optimization.ipynb) unless you have ample time to wait and sufficient memory on your machine.
+* Don't run the [bayesian_optimization.ipynb](bayesian_optimization.ipynb) unless you have ample time to wait and sufficient total memory on your machine (16 GBs).
 It is only included for informative purposes and does not need to be run again.
 However, it could be useful to try larger parameter bounds and some different inputs to get better results.